-HTC to launch the Pyramid in June, working on a myTouch 4G slider as well?Alex Wagner - Deputy Managing Editor, News Desk
+HTC to launch the Pyramid in June, working on a myTouch 4G slider as well?Alex Wagner - Editorial Director of News and Content

 Over the weekend, we were finally treated to a photo of the HTC Pyramid showing off its rear end in the wild.
 Today the Pyramid leaks continue, courtesy of our friends at TmoNews.
 They've just been handed some spec and possible release info on the device from a "solid source," so you'll want to pay attention.
 According to their tipster, the Pyramid will feature a 480x800 display (we've heard 4.3-inches in the past), 1.2GHz dual-core CPU, 768MB RAM, an 8 megapixel camera, front-facing VGA cam, 14.4Mbps HSPA+ connectivity, DLNA, Sense 3.0, a body that's both lighter and sleeker than Verizon's ThunderBolt, and Android 2.4.
 Yes, 2.4.
 The source claims that the Pyramid is currently slated to be released in June.